Yandex Cloud

 tar -cvzf db_dump.tar.gz ~/db_dump

-You will need an intermediate VM in Yandex Compute Cloud if:
+You will need an intermediate VM in Yandex Compute Cloud under the following conditions:

-• Your Yandex StoreDoc cluster is not accessible from the internet.
+• Your Yandex StoreDoc cluster is not reachable from the internet.

 • Your hardware or connection to the cluster in Yandex Cloud is not very reliable.

 1. In the management console, create a new VM from an Ubuntu 20.04 LTS image.
-The required amount of RAM and processor cores depends on the amount of data to migrate and the required migration speed.
+The necessary amount of RAM and the number of CPU cores depend on the volume of data transferred and the required transfer speed.

-The minimum configuration (1 core, 2 GB RAM, 10 GB disk space) should be sufficient to migrate a database up to 1 GB in size.
-The larger the database, the more disk storage (at least twice the size of the database) and RAM you need for migration.
+The minimum configuration (1 core, 2 GB RAM, 10 GB disk space) should be sufficient for migrating a database of up to 1 GB.
+The larger the database being migrated, the more disk space and RAM are required, with the available disk space at least twice the database size.

-The VM instance must be in the same network and availability zone as the Yandex StoreDoc cluster master host.
-The VM must be also assigned an external IP address so that you can upload the dump file from outside Yandex Cloud.
+The VM must reside in the same network and availability zone as the Yandex StoreDoc cluster’s master host.
+The VM must have an external IP address, which will allow you to upload the dump from outside Yandex Cloud.

-2. Install the MongoDB client and additional utilities for working with the DBMS:
+2. Install the MongoDB client and additional database utilities:

 wget -qO - https://www.mongodb.org/static/pgp/server-4.4.asc | sudo apt-key add -